simonecorsi/awesome/README.md

 *   [i18next/i18next-node-fs-backend](https://github.com/i18next/i18next-node-fs-backend) - \[deprecated] can be replaced with i18next-fs-backend

-*   [aws/aws-sdk-js](https://github.com/aws/aws-sdk-js) - AWS SDK for JavaScript in the browser and Node.js (In Maintenance Mode, End-of-Life on 09/08/2025).
+*   [aws/aws-sdk-js](https://github.com/aws/aws-sdk-js) - AWS SDK for JavaScript in the browser and Node.js (End-of-Life as of 09/08/2025).
 The AWS SDK for JavaScript v3 in the browser and Node.js is available here: https://github.com/aws/aws-sdk-js-v3

 *   [hanford/next-offline](https://github.com/hanford/next-offline) - make your Next.js application work offline using service workers via Google's workbox